-A new arts trail and Third Thursday event aims to brighten up Brighton city centre during the winter months from Thursday 20th January.
+A new arts trail and dating app tagged event aims to brighten up Brighton city centre during the winter months from Thursday 20th January.

 Brighton cultural organisations, artists and creatives from the ABCD Cultural Recovery Plan have teamed up with city centre businesses within Brilliant Brighton Business Improvement District, to showcase Brighton’s vibrant art scene with a colourful art trail with work by local artists encompassing walls, bus stops, lampposts and street furniture throughout Brilliant Brighton, as well as exciting cultural events each third Thursday of the month.